Captain’s log, stardate 20160903

 This was my reply:

-Hi ____, Thank you for thinking of me.
+Hi $NAME, Thank you for thinking of me.
 It means a lot that you asked for my help with the website.
-While I obviously wish I could help, my calendar is booked, and I usually charge $___ for this type of project.
+While I obviously wish I could help, my calendar is booked, and I usually charge $PRICE for this type of project.
 I don’t want to sign on and tell you I can do this when I couldn’t give you my full attention, and if there’s someone who deserves my best, it’s you.
 I’m really sorry I can’t help out.

 What I heard back?
 Crickets :)